- Choose a location where there will be few to no interruptions, if at all possible.

 - Use the AED when available.

 - Monitor the carotid pulse, which can usually be found at the side of the neck.
-Spend no more than 10 seconds in looking for a pulse.
+Spend no more than 5 to 10 seconds in looking for a pulse.
 In the event that you do not find a pulse, start CPR immediately with 30 chest compressions and two breaths. .

 - Place the heel of one hand on the lower part of the sternum in the middle of the chest .